isc-projects/bind9/doc/arm/reference.rst

    While a default value can be set at the ``options`` or ``view`` level and inherited by zones, this could lead to some zones unintentionally allowing updates.

+   Updates are written to the zone's filename that is set in ``file``.

 ``allow-update-forwarding``
    When set in the ``zone`` statement for a secondary zone, this specifies which